emirr44/2048-AI/README.md

-# 2048 — game, search agents and a reinforcement-learning agent
+# 2048 game with 5 AI agents

 A 2048 implementation in C++ with a native GUI (natID) and five playing agents, from a random baseline to a temporal-difference learner trained by